As specialist jewellers working with fine gemstones it is important to us to know exactly where and how the gemstones we use come from.

 Marc: What about the cutting?

-Guy: The cutting stage—the ones that are good color and small size, I take to Sri Lanka because they are used to cutting calibrated stones.
+Guy: The cutting stage—the ones that are good colour and small size, I take to Sri Lanka because they are used to cutting calibrated stones.
 Special bigger pieces, I get cut in Thailand.
 In Thailand, my cutter employs his immediate family and good friends.
 The best cutters are kept employed and not laid off during lean periods.
 They are also well compensated for their work.
 If people are not happy they simply leave the factory.

 Marc: How are your stones sourced in Sri Lanka?